Tips and exercises to help you relax.

 Relaxation doesn't have to take up lots of your time.
 Just stepping away from something stressful for a few minutes or taking time away from your normal routines and thoughts can give you enough space and distance to feel calmer.

-See our page on physical activity and mental health for more tips.
+See our pages on physical activity and mental health for more tips.

 Getting in touch with your artistic side can help you feel more calm and relaxed.